 Whilst there is no dedicated Thai Airways card in Australia, Royal Orchid Plus miles can be earned through a number of schemes that count it as a transfer partner, including:

-- American Express Membership Rewards of both the Gateway and Ascent varieties, including the Platinum Edge, Platinum Charge and Explorer
+- American Express Membership Rewards, including the Platinum Edge Card, Platinum Card and Explorer Card.

 - Diners Club

 You could earn Royal Orchid Plus miles by adding your membership number to the booking on Thai Airways and partner airline flights, including those of United, Singapore Airlines and more.

 Make sure to compare the potential earn rate through Thai Airways against other Star Alliance programs, as some programs could offer you more miles for the same flight than others.